 We identify and empower change makers who have the character, courage and commitment to lead projects that create systemic change.
 We form coalitions and public-private partnerships, and we enable stakeholders to develop their own solutions.
 We employ innovative financing solutions to unlock capital.
 We leverage our convening power to create awareness and turn that awareness into action.

-The ICV Donor Advised Program provides impact-oriented philanthropists a new way to allocate tax-deductible, donated capital to catalytic projects designed to solve most pressing problems.
+We provide impact-oriented philanthropists a new way to allocate tax-deductible, donated capital to catalytic projects designed to solve most pressing problems.

 Philanthropists can make an up-front donation and receive a tax-deduction in the year they make the donation.
 Funds are allocated by catalytic project and managed to potentially grow, tax-free.
 We provide transparency, simplified record keeping and legacy planning support.

-- Allocate capital on behalf of family offices for more than a decade
+- Allocate capital on behalf of family offices

 - Serve on the boards of private, grant-making foundations